-Now that you’ve worked hard on every natural note, it is a good opportunity to start practicing the accidentals (sharps and flats).
+Now that you’ve worked hard on every natural note, it is a good time to start practicing the accidentals (sharps and flats).

-Since your fretboard knowledge should be much better at this stage, you could start immediately with the last exercises, but feel free to start all over again, it is up to you.
+Since your fretboard knowledge should be much better at this stage, you could start immediately with the last exercises, but feel free to start all over again.

 After a few days of practicing with these exercises, you should already have a good idea of your strong and weak points regarding fretboard memory.

-At this point, you can invent other variations of these exercises, and come up with a personal schedule that allows you to make steady progress!
+At this point, you can invent other variations of these exercises, and come up with a personal schedule that allows you to continue making steady progress!

 In summary, having a high level of fretboard knowledge is beneficial in so many ways that it is almost impossible to deny that it is an essential skill to have as a guitarist.